 Even a perfectly finished comic or sculpture retains marks of its production, with ink strokes and seam lines preserving forever the marks of their makers.
 This evidence of past creative labor suggests the possibility of future re-creation and destruction, and through this project, I invite the viewer to imagine the ability we all have to craft new versions of ourselves and of the world we share.

 Before the coronavirus pandemic, this piece, completed as the capstone project for my BA in Studio Art at Kenyon College, was scheduled to be displayed in the Gund Gallery in Gambier, Ohio in Spring 2020.
-In its intended form, the final piece would have measured 10' x 4'8".
+It was displayed on the Gund Gallery website and currently is featured on the Kenyon College website and with the rest of my peers' work here.
+In its intended form, the final piece would have measured 4'8" x 10'.
 Each panel would have been printed individually on Photo Tex Adhesive Fabric, which would have been applied directly to the wall in Gund Gallery, with the white wall itself comprising the gutter between panels.
 Though measurements would have varied from panel to panel, the average panel would have been about 1.5' high and, depending on orientation, between 14" and 18" wide.
 With this application, I hoped to approach the appearance of a wet newspaper plastered against a wall.
 I wanted to give the photo itself as little body as possible, as newsprint tends to be extremely thin; the images, not the paper itself, would provide visual weight.

 Below is a selection of my favorite frames from "The Kitchen."